-- On days you don’t have a side planned to compliment your main dish, grab a bag of frozen veggies and toss them in a pan with some EVOO and seasonings.
+- On days you don’t have a side planned to complement your main dish, grab a bag of frozen veggies and toss them in a pan with some EVOO and seasonings.

 - Stir-fry vegetables are wonderful to have on hand because they add variety to any meal.

-- Sauté veggies frozen, add a little cooked chicken (or cook chicken on the other side of the pan) and you have yourself a 15-minute meal!
+- Sauté frozen veggies, add a little cooked chicken (or cook chicken on the other side of the pan) and you have yourself a 15-minute meal!

 - Sheet pan cooking: